199911/airtable-timesheet/README.md

 ## Todo

-1. Customized tag for difficulty and mood
+1. Customized tag for mood
+2. Use number to represent difficulty
+3. Sort the record by time is list command